Toggle: English / Spanish

 Gastric suction is a procedure to empty the contents of your stomach.

-A tube is inserted through the nose or mouth, down the food pipe (esophagus), and into the stomach.
-Sometimes you may be given a numbing medicine to reduce irritation and gagging caused by the tube.
+A tube is inserted through your nose or mouth, down the food pipe (esophagus), and into the stomach.
+Your throat may be numbed with medicine to reduce irritation and gagging caused by the tube.

 Stomach contents can be removed using suction right away or after spraying water through the tube.

-In an emergency, such as when a patient has swallowed poison or is vomiting blood, no preparation is needed for gastric suction.
+In an emergency, such as when a person has swallowed poison or is vomiting blood, no preparation is needed for gastric suction.

-If gastric suction is being done for testing, your doctor may ask you not to eat overnight or to stop taking certain medications.
+If gastric suction is being done for testing, your health care provider may ask you not to eat overnight or to stop taking certain medicines.

 You may feel a gagging sensation as the tube is passed.